 HF17's misplaced focus on drug pricing may very well lead to higher health care prices by drawing attention and energy away from real solutions.
 Instead of focusing on drug price controls, lawmakers should instead focus on better harnessing competition to control costs.
 Price transparency offers the most promising and bipartisan opportunity to bring real, value enhancing competition to the health care sector.
+Good bills have already been heard in other committees to increase price transparency for hospitals, prescription drugs, and value-based payment arrangements.
+These are the bills that the House should focus on to address the rising cost of health care in Minnesota.

+Sincerely,

+Peter Nelson

-Sincerely, Peter Nelson Senior Policy Fellow Center of the American Experiment
+Senior Policy Fellow

+Center of the American Experiment